alexli0707/pyforum/README.md

 # pyforum
-A python forum base on framework of flask
+A forum written by python base on framework of flask